 Any rule, regulation, or action of the college may be appealed through the use of a student petition.
-Petitions are available in the college student affairs office.
-It is the student’s responsibility to obtain all necessary approvals on the form before submitting it to the college student affairs office for review.
+Petitions are available in the Office of Student Affairs.
+It is the student’s responsibility to obtain all necessary approvals on the form before submitting it to the Office of Student Affairs for review.
 Turning in the form does not guarantee approval of the request.
 Students will be notified of a decision, but they should inquire about the status of their petition after ten working days.
 Students should contact their CADA academic advisor for more information.

 Students interested in earning proficiency credit should contact the school or department directly for information concerning eligibility.
 A student who earns proficiency credit is given the amount of credit toward graduation regularly allowed in the course.
 Proficiency credit is not considered an interruption of enrollment residence for graduation, nor does it apply toward satisfying the minimum requirement of the degree if the last 30 semester hours must be earned in enrollment residence.

-Students in the School of Art & Art History and the School of Theatre & Music must consult with an advisor for registration.
-An advising hold will be placed on each registration and will only be released upon verification of department advising.
+Students must consult with an academic advisor for registration.
+An advising hold may be be placed on each registration and will only be released upon verification of semester advising.